-Question Number Correct Answer Partially Correct Answer Reject Mark 4 (a) AO1 the belief that, after death, souls are reborn in a new body rebirth (of the soul into another body) being born again Any alternative wording of the above points is acceptable. coming back to life life after death Any alternative wording of the above point is acceptable.
-(1) Answers which define a different key word • resuscitation • resurrection (0) 2 (2)
+Question Number Correct Answer Partially Correct Answer Reject Mark 4 (a) AO1 the belief that after death souls are reborn into a new body rebirth (of the soul into another body) being born again Any alternative wording of the above points is acceptable.
+(2) coming back to life life after death Any alternative wording of the above point is acceptable.
+(1) Answers which define a different key word • resuscitation • resurrection (0) 2

-Question Answer Mark Number Indicative content 4 4 (b) AO2 Answers which think the media should be allowed to criticise what religions say about matters of life and death are likely to use such reasons as: media has the right of free speech by criticising what religions say the media can educate people the media should point out contradictions in what religions say Answers which do not think the media should be allowed to criticise what religions say about matters of life and death are likely to use such reasons as: what religions say is only for the benefit of religious followers by criticising religions the media could cause conflictthe media may be biased Examples must be from this section to be credited.
-Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 4 (b) AO2 Indicative content Answers which think that people are the cause of world poverty are likely to use such reasons as: rich countries have exploited poorer countries wars cause a lot of poverty corrupt governments have stolen a country's wealth 4 Answers which do not think that people cause world poverty are likely to use such reasons as: poverty is caused by natural disasters people work to end world poverty Jesus said there will always be poor people Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. the media may be biased) 1 mark For a personal response with: • two brief reasons or one developed reason (e.g. the media may be biased and make beliefs about heaven appear irrational) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: two developed reasons 4 marks
+Award marks as follows: For a personal response with: • one brief reason (e.g. wars cause a lot of poverty) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. wars cause a lot of poverty; money has to be spent rebuilding places so people have nothing to live on.)
+For a personal response with: • two reasons with one developed 3 marks For a personal response with:• two developed reasons4 marks

-Question Indicative content

-Number The quality of written communication will be assessed in this

-- rearrison ver (strands i, ii and iii)

-4 (c) ative content

-AO1 nain ways include:

-• they will attend church on Sundays

-• they will avoid sinful activity

-• they will try to behave as Jesus taught

-• they will show love for their neighbour

-• they will keep the Ten Commandments

-approaches are possible and must be marked according to the

-.
-If you are unsure of the validity of an answer, it must be sent to

-reviev

-Level Mark Descriptor

-0 No rewardable material.

-Level 1 1-2 Little understanding of the issue shown, typically by:

-giving a brief way

-not explaining but only describing

-The answer is likely to be in basic English.
-The skills needed to

-produce effective writing will not normally be present.
-The writing

-may have some coherence and will be generally comprehensible,

-but lack both clarity and organisation.
-High incidence of

-Lovel 2 2.4 syntactical and/or spelling errors.

-Level 2 3-4 Basic understanding of the issue is shown typically by: • using two brief way

-or a developed way

-The candidate is likely to express understanding with a limited

-command

-of English and little use of specialist vocabulary.
-The range of

-skills needed

-to produce effective writing is likely to be limited.
-There are likely

-to be

-passages which lack clarity and proper organisation.
-Frequent

-syntactical

-and/or spelling errors are likely to be present.

-Level 3 5-6 A more developed understanding of the issue is shown typically

-by:

-using three brief ways

-or a fully developed way

-• or two ways with one developed.

-The candidate is likely to express understanding in a clear style of

-English and some use of specialist vocabulary.
-The candidate will

-demonstrate

-most of the skills needed to produce effective extended writing

-but there

-will be lapses in organisation.
-Some syntactical and/or spelling

-errors are

-, , , , , , , , , , , , , , , , , , , ,
+Question Number The q Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 4 (c) AO1 Indicative contentThe main ways include:• they will avoid sinful activity• they will try to behave as Jesus taught• they will show love for their neighbour• they will keep the Ten Commandments• believing in life after death will give their lives purposeOther approaches are possible and must be marked according to thelevels.
+If you are unsure of the validity of an answer, it must be sent toreview.
+Level Mark Descriptor 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief way not explaining only describing The answer is likely to be in basic English.
+The skills needed to produce effective writing will not normally be present.
+The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
+High incidence of syntactical and/or spelling errors.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief ways or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+The range of skills needed to produce effective writing is likely to be limited.
+There are likely to be passages which lack clarity and proper organisation.
+Frequent syntactical and/or spelling errors are likely to be present.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief ways • or a fully developed way • or two ways with one developed.
+The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
+The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
+Some syntactical and/or spelling errors are likely to be present.